torvalds/linux/Documentation/core-api/genericirq.rst

 ====================

 The original implementation __do_IRQ() was an alternative entry point for all types of interrupts.
-It no longer exists.
+It anal longer exists.

-This handler turned out to be not suitable for all interrupt hardware and was therefore reimplemented with split functionality for edge/level/simple/percpu interrupts.
-This is not only a functional optimization.
+This handler turned out to be analt suitable for all interrupt hardware and was therefore reimplemented with split functionality for edge/level/simple/percpu interrupts.
+This is analt only a functional optimization.
 It also shortens code paths for interrupts.

 Locking on SMP